Tornadoes of 2013: March 21 (Australia)

 During the afternoon an evening of March 21, severe supercell thunderstorms spawned a small but damaging outbreak of seven tornadoes in northeastern Victoria, a couple of which were strong to violent.
 The day started with was a brief EF0 tornado that touched down near Kerang, causing minimal damage.
 Two separate tornadoes also occurred near Mansfield, with one rated EF0 and the other rated EF1.
 Later that day, a powerful EF3 tornado caused significant damage to trees and several farms near the rural community of Tamleugh North.
 A few homes were damaged, one of which sustained major structural damage.
 Large gum trees were uprooted by the tornado, and metal fence posts anchored in concrete were ripped out of the ground.

 After the Tamleugh North tornado lifted, what would become the most intense and long-tracked tornado of the outbreak touched down in the town of Koonoomoo, tearing roofs off of homes and businesses, and snapping or denuding numerous trees.
 Continuing along an east-southeasterly path, the large stovepipe tornado intensified as it passed near Cobram, where trees were denuded and partially debarked, and vehicles and pieces of farm machinery were thrown and mangled.
-The tornado reached its peak intensity of EF4 as it passed near Mulwala.
+The tornado reached EF4 intensity as it passed near Mulwala.
 The tornado displayed a multiple-vortex structure in this area and numerous large trees sustained severe debarking, while a small hut was swept clean from its foundation, and some ground scouring was observed.
 The Denison County Caravan Park sustained major damage along this segment of the path, with numerous caravans being damaged, thrown, or destroyed.
 Past the caravan park, the tornado continued toward Bundalong and weakened slightly, though remained strong as a well-built brick home sustained total roof and exterior wall loss.
 Maintaining its strength, the tornado then impacted the Bundalong area and significantly damaged multiple homes, some of which also sustained roof and exterior wall loss.
 Additional trees and some reinforced concrete poles were snapped by the tornado before it dissipated outside of Bundalong.
 Eighty people were injured by the EF4 tornado, with two men airlifted to Melbourne in critical condition.
 Later that evening, an EF0 tornado caused minor damage near Benalla.
 The final tornado of the day was an EF1 that struck the downtown area of Rutherglen, where windows were broken, awnings were ripped off, and one business sustained total collapse of a masonry exterior wall.
 Despite the damage and injuries, no fatalities occurred as a result of the outbreak.
 The Mulwala EF4 was the first violent tornado documented in Australia since the Bucca tornado of 1992.